In the recent past, customer expectation has risen way above the bare-bones experience.

-It’s crucial to measure user engagement using the right metrics as it will provide you with actionable insights.
-You will get a clear picture of what’s resonating with your customers and what not.
+It’s crucial to measure customer engagement using the right metrics as it will offer you actionable insights.
+You will get a clear picture of what’s resonating with your customers and what is not.

-Some of these key user engagement metrics that you can keep track of:
+Here’s a list of key customer engagement metricsthat you can keep track of:

-Measures if your customers are using the core functionalities.
+- Core user actions: Measures if your customers are using core functionalities.
 It will show how closely your users are engaging with your product.

-The success of a business is not only determined by an increase in the number of new subscribers but also the retention rate of existing ones.
+The success of a business is not only determined by an increase in the number of new subscribers but also the retention rate of existing customers.

-Have well-defined customer engagement strategies to grab your customers’ attention and connect with them delightfully.
+Have well-defined customer engagement strategies to grab your customers’ attention.
+Engage with them in a way that delights them.